pytorch/ignite/docs/source/contrib/handlers.rst

 ----------------------

 .. deprecated:: 0.4.4
-    Use :class:`~ignite.handlers.lr_finder` instead, will be removed in version 0.6.0.
+    Use :class:`~ignite.handlers.lr_finder.FastaiLRFinder` instead, will be removed in version 0.6.0.

 Time profilers
 ---------------